Noty8udod/osu-medal-pack-collections/README.md

 Use the `.osdb` file with **[Collection Manager](https://github.com/Piotrekol/CollectionManager/releases)**.

-The `.osdb` format is recommended because it handles missing maps better and is easier to share than a raw `.db` file.
-The `.db` backup is mainly for users who already have all required maps downloaded and only need the collection organization.
+The `.osdb` file is recommended because it handles missing maps better and is easier to share than a raw `collections.db` file.
+The `.db` backup is mostly there for people who already know what they are doing and have the required maps downloaded.

-**Before importing anything, back up your current `collections.db`.**
+**Back up your current `collections.db` before importing anything.**

 1. Close osu!.
 2. Back up your current `collections.db`.